CallMeAxis/robuildcommunitygamemodemaking/README.md

-PLEASE GET THE MAP MAKING KIT HERE:https://web.roblox.com/library/7142237854/MapMakingKit
+PLEASE GET THE MODE MAKING KIT HERE:nil

+BEFORE DOING THIS ITS RECOMMENDED TO HAVE A UNDERSTANDING OF ROBLOX LUA.

 PLEASE DO NOT USE FREE MODELS

-NO SCRIPTS ALLOWED because people try to inject games.
+NO SCRIPTS ALLOWED OTHER THAN MAIN.LUA because people try to inject games.

-DO NOT MAKE THE BASEPLATE BIGGER THAN THE NORMAL ROBLOX SIZED BASEPLATE.

 thanks for reading..

 -- AxisAgent
--- Robuild Map Making Kit 2021.
+-- Robuild GameMode Making Kit 2021.